-In general, the entire memory space is accessed as a First In First Out (FIFO) order for the write and read operation.
+In general, the entire memory space is accessed as a single Fist In First Out (FIFO) order for the write and read operation.
 In this case, the entire memory space is called a single Queue.
-For example, for 72M device, the entire memory space is available as a single Queue FIFO operation.
+For example, for 72M device, the entire memory space is available as a single FIFO memory.
 In multi Queue mode, the entire memory space is divided into equal sized memory array and each individual memory array can be accessed as an independent FIFO based on additional control signals.
 These independent memory arrays are called as Queues.
-For example, when 72M device, is configured into two Queue mode, the entire memory space of 72M is divided into two 36M memory array called as Queue-0 and Queue-1.
-These Queues can be accessed independently as a FIFO by selecting the Queue select signals WQSEL0 and RQSEL0.
-In this way, two Queues can be created for a given device where data can be stored independently and read out independently.
+For example, when 72M device, is configured into eight Queue mode, the entire memory space of 72M is divided into eight 9M memory array called as Queue-0 to Queue-7.
+These Queues can be accessed independently as a FIFO by selecting the Queue select signals WQSEL[2:0] and RQSEL[2:0].
+In this way, upto eight Queues can be created for a given device where data can be stored independently and read out independently.